Maximizing OVC’s Survivor Assistance

-MOSAICS (Maximizing OVC’s Survivor Assistance in Court Settings) is a training and technical assistance (TTA) project for criminal court stakeholders in how to better identify and improve outcomes for survivors of human trafficking facing criminal charges.
+MOSAICS (Maximizing OVC’s Survivor Assistance in Court Settings) was a training and technical assistance (TTA) project for criminal court stakeholders in how to better identify and improve outcomes for survivors of human trafficking facing criminal charges.

 Human trafficking is generally understood in two categories: sex trafficking and labor trafficking.
 Under federal law, sex trafficking is defined as the recruitment, harboring, transportation, patronizing, or soliciting of a person for the purpose of a commercial sex act induced by force, fraud, or coercion.
 Inducing any person under the age of eighteen to engage in a commercial sex act is also sex trafficking.